ncleshyne/CBT2-Rails-Blog-with-Design/README.md

    ![Local Host](images/local.png "Local Host")

-   Click "My blog" and prepare to be amazed by the world of Rails!
+   Click "BLOG" and prepare to be amazed by the world of Rails!

 #### Note: